ab-grok/screenshooter/README.md

 ## `Name`: ScreenShooter

-## `Description`: Takes screenshots for you while you do other things 👌 :blue_heart:
+## `Description`: Takes screenshots of webpages for you while you do other things 👌 :blue_heart: